-3.7 CLIMATIC FACTORS
+3.8 CLIMATIC FACTORS

-- 3.7.1 There are 3,792 buildings located within areas identified as being at medium floodrisk, and 2,732 buildings located within areas identified as being at high floodrisk (although it should be noted that areas located in high flood risk will also be included in figures for areas at medium flood risk and may be defended by flood measures to a standard of protection equivalent to medium flood risk).
-Water usage in Severn Trent Water resource area (which serves the majority of South Derbyshire is notably lower than the England average being 130 litres per person per day (England 147 litres) - 3.7.2 Gas and electricity consumption are higher than the national averages.
-As a result although carbon dioxide emissions per person remain significantly higher than the England.
-Annual rainfall within the District is slightly lower than the regional and national averages being 870mm in 2012.

-3.7.3 In terms of renewable energy generating capacity, Bretby landfill and Toyota are the only large scale low carbon and renewable energy installations in the District.
+- 3.8.1 There are 3,792 buildings located within areas identified as being at medium flood risk (in Flood Zone 2), and 2,732 buildings located within areas identified as being at high floodrisk (Flood Zone 3a) from fluvial sources (rivers and brooks), although it should be noted that areas located in high flood risk will also be included in figures for areas at medium flood risk and may be defended by flood measures to a standard of protection equivalent to medium flood risk).
+Whilst these figure can change as modelled flood outlines on key watercourses are changed or updated what is clear is that recently completed works around the River Dove have improved flood protection to 1619 homes in the District according to Environment Agency data.
+Further proposed works along the Derwent could also improve flood protection and deliver local biodiversity and green infrastructure benefits around the communities of Shardlow and Ambaston.
+Increasingly however flood risk is also arising from other sources such as surface water flooding including around Scropton, Ticknall and Woodville, ground water flooding or sewer flooding which is possible around much of the District. - 3.8.2 Water usage in Severn Trent Water resource area (which serves the majority of South Derbyshire is notably lower than the England Average being 130 litres per person per day (England 147 litres).
+However, Severn Trent's most recent Water Resource Management Plan (WRMP) indicates that in order to ensure adequate water resources are available by the end of the period covered by the WRMP some demand management measures will be required. - 3.8.3 Gas and electricity consumption are similar to national averages, although carbon dioxide emissions per person remain significantly higher than the England.
+Annual rainfall within the District is slightly lower than the regional and national averages being 870mm in 2012. - 3.8.4 In terms of renewable energy generating capacity, Bretby landfill and Toyota are the only large scale low carbon and renewable energy installations in the District.
 Together these generate 7.05MW of electricity.
+Although there are a number of planning applications for solar PV farms within the District which could if consented increase the capacity of renewable energy infrastructure in the District. - 3.8.5 New development planned over the Plan period, together with landscape scale green infrastructure provision planned along the Trent Valley (following a sensitivity study undertaken by Derbyshire County Council and a commitment to deliver landscape scale change in this area by the Local Nature Partnership) and the National Forest could provide opportunities to manage the effects of climate change, through ensuring that flood risk is managed effectively (for example through the provision of sustainable drainage systems, reconnecting rivers to the floodplains and improved land management), by helping to offset carbon emissions (tree planting in new development and within the National Forest) and through the provision of green spaces to influence local (micro) climates (urban cooling).

-3.8 CULTURAL HERITAGE
+3.9 CULTURAL HERITAGE